-5.6 NHS Forth Valley:
+4.7 NHS Forth Valley:

-Dollar Health Centre does not currently have capacity to accommodate the additional patients from the proposed number of houses.

-- The development may impinge on Dollar Health Centre. - NHS Forth Valley fully support and recognise the importance of Developer Contributions in such circumstances.
-This will be a fundamental requirement to ensure that an efficient delivery of Primary Care Services is maintained within Dollar. - NHS Forth Valley have confirmed to officers, in discussions, that the level of developer contribution required to deliver required expansion of primary health care facilities to serve the development is in the region of £2,000 per dwelling, which is commensurate with contribution rates agreed in developments within the Forth Valley Health Board area, but outwith Clackmannanshire. - Comment: The Council will work with NHS, applicants and other stakeholders to identify the level of financial payments and/or additional infrastructure provisions that will be required to maintain the delivery of this service.
+- Dollar Health Centre does not currently have capacity to accommodate the additional patients from the proposed number of houses. - The development may impinge on Dollar Health Centre. - NHS Forth Valley fully support and recognise the importance of Developer Contributions in such circumstances.
+This will be a fundamental requirement to ensure that an efficient delivery of Primary Care Services is maintained within Dollar. - NHS Forth Valley have confirmed to officers, in discussions, that the level of developer contribution required to deliver required expansion of primary health care facilities to serve the development is in the region of £2,000 per dwelling, which is commensurate with contribution rates agreed in developments within the Forth Valley Health Board area, but outwith Clackmannanshire. - Comment: NHS Forth Valley will work in collaboration with Clackmannanshire Council and other stakeholders to identify the level of financial payments and/or additional infrastructure provisions that will be required to maintain the delivery of this service.
 If planning approval is granted, a Section 75 Agreement will be required, not only to secure contributions, but to set out the phasing of house building, payment of contributions and provision of expanded healthcare infrastructure.

-5.7 Roads:
+4.8 Roads:

-- Concern that Transport Assessment may underestimate travel impacts around Dollar.
+- Concern that the Transport Assessment may underestimate travel impacts around Dollar.
 Comment: Discussions on overall transport impact and mitigation will continue with applicants and their engineers, and will also be informed by the final house numbers within the overall development. - There should be a connecting road through both developments linking the A91 at the east of Dollar with B913, however this has not been proposed by the developer.
 Comment: This option has been fully examined by applicants and was subject of a previous proposal by Dollar South applicants, which was subsequently withdrawn.
 There are significant physical constraints to achieving a road link through the development areas, including the Devon Way, cemetery, Scheduled Monument and severe gradients.
-In addition, such a link road risks generating through traffic in residential areas and around Strathdevon Primary School.
+In addition, such a link road risks generating rat-running through traffic in residential areas and around Strathdevon Primary School.
 Planning and transportation priorities are significantly focussed on prioritising and providing for active travel movement instead. - The development must deliver enhanced active travel links with the existing settlement in order to reduce the need for car borne short journeys, including enhancement of sub-standard section of the Devon Way.
-Comment: New and enhanced active travel links will be delivered by the developments. - Junction improvements are required at Devon Road/Bridge Street junction and to enhance the A977/B913 (Ramshorn junction).
-Comment: Detailed assessment of traffic management measures, off-site junction improvements and developer contribution towards these will be set out in Section 75 Agreement and as part of MSCs.
+Comment: New and enhanced active travel links will be delivered by the developments.